10 Best Historical Movies of 2019

 3. The King

-Some have complained ‘The King’ to be overtly violent in terms of the blood spilled.
+Some have complained that ‘The King’ is overtly violent in terms of the blood spilled.
 It would probably be strong enough to even overtake an entire season of GoT by that account.
 But despite these minor issues, ‘The King’ represents great authenticity and authority in determining its fortunes from a historical standpoint.
 Emboldened by beautiful cinematography and a fierce leading performance by Timothee Chalamet, ‘The King’ makes for an engaging and subtle retelling of King Henry V’s tumultuous childhood and stint as the ruler of England.

 Read More: Best Murder Mystery Movies of 2019